 How to Transition to Minimalist Running Shoes

-When the book, Born to Run, came out, many athletes opted for a more minimal shoe.
-For a while, it was the trendiest thing a runner could do.
-If you haven’t read Born to Run, I highly suggest it.
+When the book, Born to Run came out, many athletes opted to transition to a minimalist shoe.
+For a while, minimalist shoes were the trendiest thing a runner could do.
+If you haven’t read Born to Run, I highly suggest it (or any of these running books).
 While it is compelling to run barefoot, the reality is many athletes will not benefit from using a minimalist shoe.
-Every person has a different running gait, and that’s why there are so many different running shoes.
+Every person has a different running gait, and that’s why there are so many different running shoes

-Some people (myself included), are injury prone and need a higher cushion shoe.
-For me, I need cushion where my foot strikes the ground, or I’m more susceptible to strain my plantar fascia or end up with a stress fracture.
-Our ancestors did not run barefoot down busy streets and paved roads.
+Some people (myself included) are injury prone and need a higher cushion shoe.
+For me, I need a cushion where my foot strikes the ground, or I’m more susceptible to strain my plantar fascia or end up with a stress fracture.
+Our ancestors ran barefoot, but they did not run barefoot down busy streets and paved roads.
 They also never wore shoes, so it wasn’t as if they took them off to go for a run.

-What are some Key Things to Keep in Mind When Making the Transition to Minimalist Shoes?
+What are some Key Things to Keep in Mind When Making the Transition to Minimalist Running Shoes?

 You Must Strengthen Your Feet: